-In the Fields tab, you can search a field name by choosing Edit -> Find -> Find or pressing COMMAND-F.
+In the Fields tab, you can search a field name by choosing Edit -> Find or pressing CTRL+F. When creating a new table, you are allowed to insert fields or rearrange the order of the fields.

 Note: The tabs and options in the designer depend on the server version and the table type.